 Driving on the road requires care and courtesy whether you are driving a car or riding a bicycle.
 As road users, both modes must be predictable, obey all traffic laws and share the road for optimal street safety.
 With the growing number of people choosing to ride a bike in Stamford, we partnered with the City and People Friendly Stamford to create a brochure to educate bicyclists and motorists on how to share the road.
 Click here for the Share the Road Brochure.

-This spring the City installed 20 bike hitches throughout the downtown area, which are metal bike racks that slip onto parking meter poles.
+20 bike hitches throughout the downtown area, which are metal bike racks that slip onto parking meter poles.

 Stamford Bicycle Network

 To encourage biking as a transportation option, the City painted a network of sharrows.
 Sharrows are painted signs in the roadway marking that it is a shared lane, which include two white chevrons with a bicycle below.
 Sharrows remind motorists that bikers are able to use part or all of the lane, depending on safety concerns.
 State law requires motorists to allow at least 3 feet distance between a car and a bicycle when passing.